-We expect to rely on third parties in the development and manufacture of our potential delivery devices.
+We have relied on, and may in the future rely on, third parties in the development and manufacture of our potential delivery devices.
 In May 2018, we entered into a master services and supply agreement with CLPT for the development and manufacture of devices, including V-TAG.
 This agreement provides for CLPT to perform certain manufacturing, supply, development and other services, including the supply of the ClearPoint System and cannula devices.
-In March 2019, we transferred our premarket notification (510(k)) clearance for the V-TAG device to CLPT, and expect to work with CLPT on the manufacturing and clinical supply of the device.
+In March 2019, we transferred our premarket notification (510(k)) clearance for the V-TAG device to CLPT, and have worked with CLPT on the manufacturing and clinical supply of the device for relevant clinical trials.

-We may seek to enter into collaborations in the future with other third parties.
-If we are unable to enter into such collaborations, or if these collaborations are not successful, our business could be adversely affected.
+We may seek to enter into collaborations, and out-licensing transactions in the future with other third parties.
+If we are unable to enter into such collaborations or out-licensing transactions, or if these collaborations or out-licensing transactions are not successful, our business could be adversely affected.

 We may seek to enter into additional collaborations in the future, including sales, marketing, distribution, development, licensing, and/or broader collaboration agreements.
-Our likely collaborators include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies, biotechnology companies, and medical device manufacturers.
-However, we may not be able to enter into additional collaborations on favorable terms or at all.
-Our ability to generate revenues from our collaborations will depend on our and our collaborators' abilities to successfully perform the functions assigned to each of us in these arrangements.
-In addition, our collaborators might have the ability to abandon research or development projects and terminate applicable agreements.
-Moreover, an unsuccessful outcome in any clinical trial for which our collaborator is responsible could be harmful to the public perception and prospects of our gene therapy platform.
+For example, we entered into the Pfizer Agreement with Pfizer in October 2021.
+We believe there is significant opportunity for out-licensing transactions related to the novel capsids identified by our TRACER system.
+To maximize the potential of novel capsids identified by our TRACER system for our own programs and out-licensing transactions, we have retained to date, and expect to retain in the future, all rights associated with such novel capsids other than the rights specific to their use in combination with a particular licensee's transgenes.
+Our likely collaborators and licensees include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies, biotechnology companies, and medical device manufacturers.
+However, we may not be able to enter into additional collaborations or out-licensing transactions on favorable terms or at all.
+Our ability to generate revenues from our collaborations and out-licensing transactions will depend on our and our collaborators and licensees' abilities to successfully perform the functions assigned to each of us in these arrangements.
+In addition, our collaborators and licensees might have the ability to abandon research or development projects and terminate applicable agreements.
+Moreover, an unsuccessful outcome in any clinical trial for which our collaborator or licensee is responsible could be harmful to the public perception and prospects of our gene therapy platform.

-Our relationship with any current or future collaborators may pose several risks, including the following:
+Our relationship with any current or future collaborators or licensees may pose several risks, including the following: